Hutton-Potato-Genetics/athlete_assembly/README.md

 ### Basecalling

-**NEED TO FIX, CURRENTLY BROKEN**
+`run_dorado.sh`

 The first task is to basecall the raw nanopore data into `fastq` reads.
 You'll be using dorado for this, previously we used guppy but that is being phased out in favour of dorado which makes use of the more efficient `POD5` raw data format.
-To carry out basecalling, submit `sbatch scripts/run_guppy.sh`.
+To carry out basecalling, submit `sbatch scripts/run_dorado.sh`.
-This will take the raw read data stored in the project folder, basecall it, and output to the directory `fastq/`.
+This will take the raw read data stored in the project folder, basecall it, and output the basecalled reads to `reads.fastq.gz`

+### Assembly

+`run_flye.sh`

+Assembly is conducted with flye which achieved the best results from testing.

-### Zygosity assessment
+### Scaffolding

-The next step is to use the raw data to assess the genome zygosity via genomescope2.
-Not sure how well this will work with ONT V14 reads, especially with the lower QC you were experiencing.
-KMC is used to count *k*-mers which are then input into genomescope2 to produce the profile plots.
-To carry this out, submit `sbatch scripts/run_kmc.sh`.
+`run_ragtag.sh`

+Scaffolding is conducted with ragtag.
+You'll need to download `DM_1-3_516_R44_potato_genome_assembly.v6.1.fa.gz` and place it in the base directory before starting.